 What substances and activities does Finland control under its drug laws?
 What are the penalties for offences?
 How are new psychoactive substances controlled?

 How many people in Finland have ever used drugs?
 What drugs have they used?
 How many have used drugs recently?
 How many are using drugs in highly risky ways?

 What are the main infectious diseases linked to drug injecting in Finland?
-How many died of drug overdose in the last year?
-How many drug-related medical emergencies occurred?

 How does Finland measure in terms of provision of needle and syringe programmes, peer naloxone programmes, supervised drug consumption rooms and heroin-assisted treatment.

 How is the drug treatment system organised in Finland?
 How is it financed?
 How is the provision of treatment divided between inpatient and outpatient settings?

 Which authorities are responsible for prison health in Finland?
 What forms of drug treatment and harm reduction are provided in prisons, and how widely?

 What is done in Finland to ensure that the prevention and treatment interventions used are effective and provide a good return on public expenditure?

 In which areas of study is drug-related research carried out in Finland?
 How is this research funded?
 Are any types of research emphasised in the national drug strategy?

 What is known about drug supply and trafficking in Finland?
 How pure or strong are the drugs available?
 What do they cost?
 What are the main aims of supply reduction efforts?